piotrdobr3454/PolSourceAssignment/README.md

 Back end

+Option 1: Open through Maven (Note: Maven must be installed)

+Set the directory to the root folder

+Type: mvn spring-boot:run

-7. It is recommended to use IntelIJ or Visual Studio Code for back end.
+Option 2: Open through IntelIJ or Visual Studio Code

-8. For using Visual Studio Code:
+For using Visual Studio Code:

 open main folder which contains all the data through Visual Studio Code, run the PoltestApplication in src/main/java/com/poltest/poltest

-9. For using IntelIJ:
+For using IntelIJ:

-open the project using pom.xml file run the PoltestApplication in src/main/java/com/poltest/poltest
+open the project using pom.xml file, run the PoltestApplication in src/main/java/com/poltest/poltest

-10. Agree to install any required file if the program asks for it.
+Agree to install any required file if the program asks for it.

-11. The message "Started PoltestApplication in" should be print out in the terminal of the program.
+The message "Started PoltestApplication in" should be print out in the terminal of the program.

 Front end

-12. Install NodeJS from the website: https://nodejs.org/en/download/
+Install NodeJS from the website: https://nodejs.org/en/download/

-13. Open Node.js command prompt
+Open Node.js command prompt

-14. Set the folder to website\my-vue-app\vue-js-client-crud\src
+Set the folder to website\my-vue-app\vue-js-client-crud\src

-15. Type:
+Type:

 npm install build

 npm run serve

-16. Go to http://localhost:8081/ at the website
+Go to http://localhost:8081/ at the website